-If you believe you may have a valid mesothelioma injury claim, contact us today to receive your free case assessment.
+If you believe you may have a valid mesothelioma injury claim, call 0800 678 1410 or request a call back to receive your free case assessment.

-If you do have a valid claim, our team of experienced injury lawyers will be able to provide you with a 100% No Win No Fee service.
-This means there are no upfront costs, and if we cannot win your case, you won’t pay a penny.
+If you do have a valid claim, an experienced injury lawyer will be able to provide you with a 100% No Win No Fee service.
+This means there are no upfront costs, and if they cannot win your case, you won’t pay a penny.